getbraincloud/braincloud-docs/docs/api/2_capi/leaderboard/index.md

 * [PostScoreToDynamicLeaderboardUTC](/api/capi/leaderboard/postscoretodynamicleaderboardutc) - post a score to a leaderboard (creating the leaderboard if it doesn't already exist)
 * [PostScoreToDynamicLeaderboardDaysUTC](/api/capi/leaderboard/postscoretodynamicleaderboarddaysutc) - post a score to a leaderboard (creating the leaderboard if it doesn't already exist) based on an arbitrary number of days rotation
 * [PostScoreToLeaderboardOnBehalfOf](/api/capi/leaderboard/postscoretoleaderboardonbehalfof) - post score to another player's score
+* [PostScoreToDynamicLeaderboardUsingConfig](/api/capi/leaderboard/postscoretodynamicleaderboardusingconfig) - Post the player's score to the given social leaderboard, dynamically creating the leaderboard if it does not exist yet.
+To create new leaderboard, configJson must specify leaderboardType, rotationType, resetAt, and retainedCount, at a minimum, with support to optionally specify an expiry in minutes.
 * [RemovePlayerScore](/api/capi/leaderboard/removeplayerscore) - Remove the players